Besedo/memory_issue/README.md

 git clone <REPOSITORY_LINK_HERE>
 ```

-2. Use make to build Docker images and reproduce results, example:
+2. Use make to build Docker images and reproduce results, for example:
 ```
 make build_test_fastapi
 make run_test_fastapi
 ```

 ## Test Focus
-The goal is to understand how our inference server behaves under different load conditions, with a special emphasis on memory consumption patterns, specifically looking for indications of memory leaks.
+The goal is to understand how our inference server behaves under different load conditions, with a particular emphasis on memory consumption patterns, explicitly looking for indications of memory leaks.

-The general workflow looks like:
+The general workflow looks like this:
-1. Setting Up the API and initialise `mprof` to capture memory usage during benchmark
+1. Setting Up the API and initialise `mprof` to capture memory usage during the benchmark
 2. After ensuring the API is up and running, a brief pause is introduced to capture memory usage before load testing
 3. Perform load testing.
-For different max batch of images, namely 10, 40, 80, and 120 images per request we perform benchmark.
+For different max batch of images, namely 10, 40, 80, and 120 images per request we perform the benchmark.
 We simulate 300 users with a spawn rate of 10 users per second and each load test runs for 30 seconds
-4. After each load test iteration, a short pause is introduced to allow systems to stabilize and see if memeory consumption will decrease
+4. After each load test iteration, a short pause is introduced to allow systems to stabilize and see if memory consumption will decrease
 5. Upon completion of all load tests, memory usage is plotted and saved

 ## Observations and Results